 While I was a research assistant and data analyst for UNC’s Environmental Finance Center, I worked on a project called “Customer Billing Analysis for Water Utilities.”
 We applied techniques like data mining, customer segmentation, and advanced statistics on customer billing data.
 The aim was to identify opportunities for utilities to improve their financial resilience, from the data.
 We looked for things like price elasticity, drought impacts on revenue, and impacts of various rate structures on revenue stability.
 We wrote many papers on this!
 See the EFC website to learn more.

 Our team recognized that as water customers continued to conserve water, utilities were struggling over how to cope with lower revenue with increasing costs.
 After I graduated and moved to California, I saw in 2013 firsthand how utilities where facing exactly these issues in the middle of an epic drought.
 They struggled with balancing water conservation, the cost of water to their customers, and the need to upgrade their operations.
 I knew that the work I had done at UNC could dramatically help utilities in California, and beyond, solve their revenue problem, even during droughts.
-That is when I hired a great computer programmer, Ms. Renee Jutras, and we started building, and selling, the Hidden Revenue Locator software.
+That is when I hired a great computer programmer, Ms. Renee Jutras, and we started building, and selling, what is now Xylem Revenue Locator.

 Good question!
 My few ideas on this are: 1) for men and women to mentor young women professionals, in Xylem and beyond.
 This will help young women professionals navigate through a complex set of professional choices in front of them; 2) call out poor behavior and passive, or active sexism when you see it.
 Over the course of my career, I can’t count how many times I have seen women talked over in meetings and I will stop and say, “Suzie, I don’t think the room heard you, can you repeat your point?”
 I also don’t feel shy about stating to conference committees and professional groups, “hey, there are very few women here, and I think the (conference, panel, meeting) would benefit from a more diverse set of stakeholders.”